garygriswold/Bible.js/Docs/AppTestPlan.md

 	4. Test that ERV-ENG.db is used when no default is found.
 	5. Test that startup download is bypassed if version is already present on device
 	6. Test that startup download succeeds if version is not already present on device
-	7. Test that lightening cloud is used if there is a failure in download.
+	7. Test that icon changes to lightening cloud when clicked
-	8. Test that download cloud reappears after leaving and returning to VersionView
+	8. Test that icon changes back to cloud on failure. (how does it fail?)

 AWS Server
 ----------